Mortgage Questions

 1. Pre-qualification vs Pre-approval

-Pre-approval involves an in-depth look at your finances and usually requires an application fee, but this process brings you closer to determining your potential interest rate and monthly payment.
-Your credit worthiness is also considered.
+'Pre-approval' involves a more in-depth look at your finances and usually requires an application fee, but this process brings you closer to determining your potential interest rate and monthly payment.
+You'll provide proper financial documents to back up your initial 'basic' numbers, show proof of down payment, and have your credit worthiness considered.
 Being pre-approved also puts you in a better position in a competitive market because it shows you have your finances in order.

 2. Amortization

-Amortization is the process of paying off a home loan's principal and interest over time within a consistent, planned repayment schedule, usually 25 years or more.
-In the beginning, a large portion of each payment goes towards interest, but as the loan matures, larger amounts go toward paying down the principal.
+Amortization is the process of paying off a home loan's principal and interest over time - usually 25 years or more, with a consistent, planned, repayment schedule.
+In the beginning, most of each payment goes towards interest, but as the loan matures, larger amounts go towards paying down the principal.

 Fixed and Variable rate mortgages operate as their respective names imply.
-The 'fixed' has a rate that stays the same for the term of the loan.
-The 'variable' rate may start low, but it can fluctuate up or down after a predetermined period, or depending on market conditions.
+The 'fixed' loan has an interest rate that stays the same for the length of the term.
+The 'variable' loan has an interest rate that may start low, but it can fluctuate up or down after a predetermined period, or depending on market conditions.

-We have oodles of mortgage terms and definitions in our Glossary, so please take a peek.
+We have oodles of other mortgage definitions in our Glossary, so please take a peek.
 We're always here for you.
 Reach out to get started.